simonqv/exercises-simonqv/README.md

 # Lab on Buffer overflow

-We suggest to use the VirtualBox image available
-[on the VM page on Canvas](https://kth.instructure.com/courses/6156/pages/the-dasak-vm).
-This will ensure that:
-+ you have all the tools ready to use
+We suggest to use the VirtualBox image available VM page.
+This will ensure that you have the correct *environment* and tools for the lab.
-+ you use the same version of the tools that we used, thus the produced binary code is the same
-+ you use the same operating system and environment, thus memory allocation is the same we used for our experiments

-This guide and all the exercises are described as follows.

 Requirements for this lab are:
 + understanding of C and its memory system